Equip Your Kid To Succeed

-When kids have poor eyesight, they often just think that’s how the world looks to everyone.
-They don’t know any different.
-And if they do, they don’t always speak up about it.
-By age 5, every child should have a comprehensive eye exam and should continue to get one annually because everyone’s vision changes over time.
-Here are 5 ways to tell if you should schedule an appointment with the eye doctor in between these routine visits.
+It’s easy to overlook poor eyesight in children.
+Most children don’t realize anything is wrong because that’s the way they’ve always seen the world.
+And if they do, they don’t usually say anything.
+By age 5, every child should have a comprehensive eye exam and they should continue to get one annually.
+But here are 5 ways to tell if you should schedule an appointment with the eye doctor in between these routine visits.

 Eye problems can lead to a cycle of overall discomfort.
 When children strain to see clearly, they can get frequent headaches.
 This pain leaves them frustrated, cranky, unable to concentrate, and exhausted.

 Studies show that 60% of students labeled as problem learners actually have undetected vision problems.
 When children have trouble focusing it can be hard to switch from the board to their desk, making notetaking difficult.
-They may then tune out and fall behind, which can look like ADHD or something similar.
+They may then tune out and fall behind, which can look like an attention problem.
 They may also rush through their work, making careless mistakes, just to avoid blurry vision, double vision, headaches, or eye strain.
-It’s especially important to keep an eye out for these signs if your child is spending time at home learning remotely, outside of a classroom with their teacher.

 5. Exhibits unusual behaviors

-Sometimes kids with vision trouble blink excessively to clear their vision.
-This can make their eyes watery, causing them to rub them more.
+When you’re having trouble seeing, you blink more to try to clear your vision.
+This can make your eyes watery, causing you to rub them more.
 Squinting, head tilting, sitting too close to the TV, or closing one eye are also good signs that it’s time to get an eye test.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE.
 The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 The purpose of this website is to promote broad consumer understanding and knowledge of various health topics.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 Pearle Vision does not recommend or endorse any specific tests, physicians, products, procedures, opinions or other information that may be mentioned on this website.
 Reliance on any information appearing on this website is solely at your own risk.